LiKev12/AvalonApp/README.md

         * Player chat

 4. Individual Stats
-    * Overall individual stats and head-to-head stats available in the **Stats** page
+    * Overall individual stats and head-to-head stats are available in the **Stats** page
     * Individual stats show game history, win/loss by team, and win/loss by role

 5. App Stats
-    * Number of players and users over time on app displayed in the **About** page
+    * Number of players and users over time on app are displayed in the **About** page
     * Top 5 players on site by rating are featured on the leaderboard in the **About** page

-## Contact
-- See **About** page for more details, or reach me at avalon.app.game@gmail.com
-- Open to comments, questions, or suggestions on how to improve the experience :)

 ## FAQ
 **Q:** How do I play Avalon?